richhouse83/cdk-twitter-clone/README.md

 6. Paste your api address into the text input at the top of the page and click 'Update Base URL'
 7. The app will ping the API and report back if it has been successful

+## Example solution

+An example solution exists on branch solution-1, however this is only meant as a guide and your solution does not need to be the same.

 ## Extensions/ Expansions

-- Add proper login/ password protection with Cognito, includer Avatars, etc
+- Add proper login/ password protection with Cognito, include Avatars, etc
 - Use a Step Function to detect sentiment, remove coarse language
 - Split Lambdas for individual tasks
 - Allow replies to tweets, images and more